Kotoshōhō Yoshinari: Career

-First makuuchi championship
+First makuuchi championship and san'yaku

 At the following tournament in July 2025, Kotoshōhō maintained an undefeated run from day 6 of the tournament onwards, and defeated the newly promoted yokozuna Ōnosato to earn his first career kinboshi.
 He continued to be in contention for the title, and emerged as the sole leader entering the tournament's final day over fellow maegashira competitors Aonishiki and Kusano.
 He then defeated Aonishiki on the final day, winning his first top division yūshō with a record of 13–2, and claimed the Outstanding Performance and Fighting Spirit special prizes.
 He also became the first sumo wrestler to win the Emperor's Cup at the Aichi International Arena, which replaced the Aichi Prefectural Gymnasium that year as the host of Nagoya's annual grand sumo tournament.

 The day after his victory, Kotoshōhō said that the realization of winning his first championship in the top division was still sinking in.
 He told reporters that he was able to concentrate more during the second half of the tournament.
 He said he used the lessons he learned from the January 2023 tournament, where he was in contention for the makuuchi title before losing to Takakeishō on the final day.
 Regarding the following tournament, he said his approach would not change, saying: "I want to do what I need to do without getting carried away."

+After winning the championship, Kotoshōhō went on to deliver a string of mediocre and average performances until the March 2026 tournament, where he recorded 11 wins and earned the Fighting Spirit prize, propelling him to the rank of sekiwake for the May tournament.
+Having achieved this rank in 35 tournaments since his debut in the makuuchi division in 2020, Kotoshōhō is the 10th slowest wrestler to attain sekiwake status since debuting in the top division in sumo history.

+Kotoshōhō had to withdraw from the September 2026 tournament after suffering a concussion during his eleventh match against Churanoumi.
+Commenting on his absence, Sadogatake (the former Kotonowaka) assured everyone that Kotoshōhō had no memory of the match but had not sustained any further injuries, adding that he should now focus on his recovery.